A look at how this versatile vessel solidified its position in kitchens everywhere.

 This popular round-bottomed pan has been around for centuries, inspiring millions of chefs the world over.

 So what’s the story behind the wok, and where does it go from here?
 We’re taking a special look at the wok’s origin story.
-We’ll also break down what makes the wok a modern-day staple all across the globe.
+We’ll also break down what makes the wok, including the Made In Wok a modern-day staple all across the globe.

 Where were woks first used?